Edward G. Robinson is A Good Guy, Bogie Plays the Gangster, and Joan Blondell Gets a Chance at Stardom. From 1936, it's Bullets or Ballots.

 Johnny is confident that if he can just find out who’s running the city’s crime syndicate, the police will be able to bring the criminals to justice, stop the senseless mob murders, and take back control of NYC.

-So Johnny stages his own firing from the police force, and very publically makes it appear that he’s not only severed all ties with the police department, but also seeks revenge for his firing.
+Johnny stages his own firing from the police force, and very publicly makes it appear that he’s not only severed all ties with the police department, but seeks revenge for his firing.
 Johnny’s confident that Kruger—who’s been trying to recruit Johnny to organized crime for years—will offer him a position in the mob’s inner circle if Johnny is convincing enough in his post-firing rage.

-Johnny’s plan works, so well in fact that he even fools his special lady friend, Lee Morgan (Joan Blondell).
+It works so well that he even fools his special lady friend, Lee Morgan (Joan Blondell).
 Lee is so convinced that Johnny’s cut all ties with the police, she offers him a job working with her and friend Nellie LaFleur in a numbers racket they’ve started at Lee’s casino.

 The Plan Works

-Kruger is also convinced of Johnny’s new loyalties, and quickly offers him an influential position in the city’s crime organization.
+More importantly, Kruger is convinced of Johnny’s new loyalties, and quickly offers him an influential position in the city’s crime organization.